Siuhnexus/EndlessNight/README.md

 # Endless Night

-This mod allows you to start an endless run.
-If it is enabled, you will be transported into the other route (Underworld/Surface) after each successful route clear.
+This mod allows you to do an endless run.
+If it is enabled, you should be able to see new challenges in your pitch-black stone.
+Endless runs can be Underworld only, Surface only or mixed (starting with the Underworld route).
+After each successful route clear you will be transported into the beginning of the (other) route.
 Afterwards, all enemies get healthier and biomes get shorter.
 Also, one more Olympian God can appear.
 This continues until every Olympian can appear, which marks the beginning of your last route.

-This means that there will be 6 routes in total and your endless run will end on the route you did NOT choose when leaving the crossroads.
-Keep this in mind especially if you did not finish the story yet, as the story will progress only once per endless run in the ending route (Surface if you chose Underworld, Underworld if you chose Surface).

-When you start a new run with this mod enabled, you should hear Nyx saying "My will be done".
+Thus, there will be 6 routes in total.

 ## Installation